ATTENTION: This job expired Jun. 29, 2015 and is no longer linked from the job list.

 provided for internship/volunteer positions (travel, meals, lodging):

-Accommodation in shared housing close to the field site is partly paid by the project; remaining contributions are about $200 per month per person.
-In addition, volunteers need to cover their own food expenses.
+Accommodation in shared housing close to the field site; rent contributions are about $250 per month per person.

 Term of Appointment: